Black Watch: Territorial Force

-The 1/4th (City of Dundee) Battalion landed at Le Havre as part of the Bareilly Brigade in the 7th (Meerut) Division March 1915 for service on the Western Front and, following heavy losses at the Battle of Neuve Chapelle in March 1915 and the Battle of Festubert in May 1915, amalgamated with 2nd Battalion in September 1915.
+The 1/4th (City of Dundee) Battalion landed at Le Havre as part of the Bareilly Brigade in the 7th (Meerut) Division March 1915 for service on the Western Front and, following heavy losses at the Battle of Neuve-Chapelle in March 1915 and the Battle of Festubert in May 1915, amalgamated with the 2nd Battalion in September 1915.

 The 1/5th (Angus and Dundee) Battalion landed at Le Havre as part of the 24th Brigade in the 8th Division for service on the Western Front.
-It also saw action at the Battle of Neuve Chapelle in March 1915 and the Battle of Festubert in May 1915.
+It also saw action at the Battle of Neuve-Chapelle in March 1915 and the Battle of Festubert in May 1915.

 The 1/6th (Perthshire) Battalion and the 1/7th (Fife) Battalion landed at Boulogne-sur-Mer as part of the 153rd Brigade in the 51st (Highland) Division in May 1915 for service on the Western Front.
 They saw action at the Battle of the Ancre Heights in October 1916.